akamai/customersuccess-compute-workshop/README.md

 ### Deploy Containers to LKE
 ![k8](https://user-images.githubusercontent.com/19197357/184130510-08d983b6-109c-4bdb-b50c-db97fec3571d.png)

-Next step is to use kubectl to deploy the NGINX endpoints to each LKE cluster.
+Next step is to use kubectl to deploy the Locust service to the LKE cluster.

 1. Install kubectl via the below commands from the Linode shell-
 ```